What To Plant In February-Zones 1-10

-However, in other areas, you will want to start with your plants indoors and move them outside as the weather warms.
+However, in other areas, you’ll want to start with your plants indoors and them outside as the weather warms.
+Some plants prove to be better transplanted than others, and that’s part of the learning process.
 Below, you will learn what you can plant by zone in February.
 This is where I buy my garden seeds: SeedsNow

 How I store my garden seeds: